 Emotional Effects of Caring for An Elderly Parent

 The emotional effects of caring for an elderly parent can feel like a heart-wrenching tug of war between caregiving and self-preservation.
 COVID-19 continues to change human interactions.
-Families are are struggling to survive.
+Families are struggling to survive as a result of the economic effects of lockdowns and social isolation.

 Worry About COVID Has Increased Pressures For Family Caregivers

 The virus has closed down senior care adult day programs.
-Companies providing in-home caregivers are struggling.
+Companies providing in-home caregivers are struggling to hire and retain staff.
 Assisted living communities, memory care, and nursing homes have become places where the virus can spread rapidly.
 As a result, adult children have removed elderly parents living in care communities to care for them at home.

-Other family members no longer able to care for elderly parents or spouses have been delayed in moving a loved one to a care community because of lockdowns.
-Concern for the elderly, many of whom have multiple chronic conditions, remain high.
+Family members no longer able to care for elderly parents or spouses have been delayed in moving a loved one to a care community because of lockdowns, limitations on hiring moving companies, and other constraints.
+Concern for the elderly and all persons with multiple chronic conditions will remain high.

 Healthcare Employees Are Leaving the Care Industry

-Turnover in the healthcare industry for caregivers has always been high.
-Today, long time employees are leaving in droves over concern about COVID-19.
+Turnover in the healthcare industry for caregivers has always been high due to low pay, lack of training, and the stress related to caregiving.
+Today, long-time employees are leaving in droves over concern about acquiring COVID-19.
 The high level of human contact and the possibility of acquiring the virus or transmitting the virus to highly susceptible loved ones is too great a risk for some professional caregivers.

-Communities large and small have been affected by employees becoming sick and some dying.
-Being a caregiver comes with the added stress of caring for the elderly who have health issues.
-Clients utilizing healthcare services may be viewed by care staff as having problematic behaviors because of not feeling well.
+Healthcare communities large and small have been affected by employees becoming sick and or dying.
+Being a caregiver involves caring for the elderly who have health issues including dementia.
+When healthcare staff lacks training, and families are unable to visit, problematic behaviors may result in a lack of attention or poor care.

-Elderly caregiver stress at previous high levels has also increased due to the added pressures of navigating a COVID-19 world.
-Even with precautionary measures in place, working in a healthcare environment for those who are unable to work at home may be a risky proposition.
+The stress experienced by healthcare workers has increased due to the added pressures of navigating a COVID-19 world and the additional precautions required.
+Even with precautionary measures in place, working in a healthcare environment is a risky proposition for care staff who may be in poor health.

 Caregiving Challenges Rise With Disease Severity